tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/audit_cos_regions.html.markdown

 page_title: "TencentCloud: tencentcloud_audit_cos_regions"
 sidebar_current: "docs-tencentcloud-datasource-audit_cos_regions"
 description: |-
-  Use this data source to query scaling configuration information.
+  Use this data source to query the region list supported by the audit cos.
 ---

 # tencentcloud_audit_cos_regions

-Use this data source to query scaling configuration information.
+Use this data source to query the region list supported by the audit cos.

 ## Example Usage